spyren/Mecrisp-Cube/README.md

 But the display, the buttons, LIPO (2.1 Ah), GPIO, BLE, SD-Card, RTC, etc. make Flipper Zero also an ideal tool for programming on the go.

+STM32WB Series has two CPUs.
+An ARM Cortex M4 for the application (CPU1) and a Cortex M0+ (CPU2) for the BLE protocol stack.
+This Forth system runs on the CPU1.
+Developed with the same technology as the ultra-low power STM32L4 microcontrollers, the STM32WB MCU series provides the same digital and analog peripherals suitable for applications requiring an extended battery life and complex functionalities.
+If you do not need wireless connectivity, thanks to CubeMX you can easily adapt Mecrisp-Cube WB for STM32L4, and probably for STM32L5, and STM32U5.

 ![](/sdcard/man/img/flipper-stlink-2.jpg)